Connect with us

 What adoptive parents feel;

 That they can never be seen as the ‘real’ parents to the child.
-Their biological parents would always be and that leaves them a tear in their heart.
+Their biological parents would always be and that leaves them a tear in their hearts.

-Take home: The ‘real’ father or mother is the one standing beside the adopted kid, the one who takes care of them, love them, and give them the opportunity to know what it means to have loving parents!
+Take home: The ‘real’ father or mother is the one standing beside the adopted kid, the one who takes care of them, loves them and allows them to know what it means to have loving parents!

 4.“If they end up bad, at least you can send them back”